RNSG 1341 – Common Concepts of Adult Health

-- Students entering in the second 8 weeks will be required to take a dosage calculation test in the first week of the course.
+- Students entering in the second 8 weeks will be required to take a dosage calculation test in the first week of the session.
 Tutorials will be offered.
-Students who successfully passed RNSG 1413 in the current semester are exempt from the dosage exam.
+Students who successfully passed RNSG 1413 in the current semester are exempt from the dosage exam for 1341.

 Level Mastery Skills Check-Off:

 - Students entering in the second 8 weeks will be required to pass the Level 1 Mastery Skills Check-off covering RNSG 1105 and 1413 skills.
 The first check-off will be done the week before the start of RNSG 1341.
 Spring semester check-offs will be done the week before spring break.
 Students who successfully passed RNSG 1413 in the current semester are exempt from the Level Mastery Skills Check-off for 1341.

 - You must satisfactorily complete the assigned skills to continue in Level 1.

 - Please practice the skills that you learned in RNSG 1105 and 1413 over and over until you have mastered them, in preparation for the Level 1 Mastery Check-Off